blackeyh/LIME-with-VIT/readme.md

 -  **Tech Stack**: PyTorch, Hugging Face Transformers, LIME, PIL, matplotlib.

 # Files Structure
-`imetesting.py`: main code to use LIME with VIT `facial_expression_VIT model/`: The fine-tuned ViT model (not included in the repo due to size — add your own).
+`limetesting.py`: main code to use LIME with VIT `model/`: The fine-tuned ViT model (not included in the repo due to size — add your own model/).
 `requirements.txt`: Python dependencies.

 there are 3 images that were used to test the code and three images with the result of the test